Top 30+ Celtic Symbols And Their Meanings

 Celtic Eostre Symbol

 According to Celtic mythology, the goddess Eostre (Ostara) awakened nature in the spring.
-Curiously, the name gives a semantic basis for Easter.
+Curiously, this name provides the semantic basis for Easter.

 Beltane